-On the 2nd of May we celebrate the first edition of the World Exoskeleton Day (W.E.D.).
+On the 2nd of May we celebrate the World Exoskeleton Day (W.E.D.).
 During this day we highlight different medical exoskeletons and how they improve the quality of life of people around the globe.

 During World Exoskeleton day we celebrate the immense progress which has been made in the field of exoskeleton technology the last few years.
 At the same time we wish to inspire and inform people who might not not be familiar with exoskeleton technology.
 By creating awareness about this subject, we want people to understand that this is not a concept from the distant future.
 Exoskeletons are already changing the lives of people, in particularly medical exoskeletons.